Navigating The Georgia Probate Process

 - The executor/administrator will oversee the final distribution of assets to heirs.

-Depending on the circumstances, probate can take a significant amount of time — particularly if litigation is necessary to resolve a will contest or other disputed matters.
-By working together, we can attempt to resolve disputes in a timely manner or avoid them altogether.
+Depending on the circumstances, probate can take a significant amount of time – particularly if litigation is necessary to resolve a will contest or other disputed matters.
+By working with an attorney who understands estate law, you can resolve disputes in a timely manner or avoid them altogether.

 Let Us Guide You Through The Probate Process In Georgia